inouiw/capacitor-native-google-one-tap-signin/README.md

 &ast; To avoid any UI, you could create your own authentication cookie.
 Send the google idToken to your server, verify it, create a JWT and return it as cookie.
 When the user returns, just verify your JWT cookie.

-This library intends to provide the best google authentication experience for each platform.
+This GoogleSignIn library intends to provide the best google authentication experience for each platform.

 <img src="screenshots/one-tap-sign-in-demo-initial-sign-in.jpg" alt="One tap signin screenshot initial sign-in" width=250/>
 <img src="screenshots/one-tap-sign-in-demo-sign-back-in.jpg" alt="One tap signin screenshot sign back in" width=250/>